intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Active Protocol Maintenance

-The robustness principle is best suited to safeguarding against flaws in a specification that is intended to remain unchanged for an extended period of time.
-Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain interoperable is to be tolerant of differences in interpretation and an occasional outright implementation error.
+The robustness principle can be highly effective in safeguarding against flaws in the implementation of a protocol by peers.
+Especially when a specification remains unchanged for an extended period of time, the inclination to be tolerant accumulates over time.
+Indeed, when faced with divergent interpretations of an immutable specification, the best way for an implementation to remain interoperable is to be tolerant of differences in interpretation and an occasional outright implementation error.

 From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
 But that suggests that the problem is with the presumption of immutability of specifications.

+As already established, this is not a sustainable.
+For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, along with new and old problems that arise.

-Active maintenance of a protocol can ensure that specifications remain accurate and that new implementations are possible.
+Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability with existing implementation.
+This enables both new implementations and the continued improvement of the protocol.
+New use cases are an indicator that the protocol could be successful {{?SUCCESS}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.

-Maintenance is needed in response to the discovery of errors in specification that might cause interoperability issues.
-Maintenance is also critical for ensuring that the protocol is viable for application to use cases that might not have been envisaged during its original design.
-New use cases are an indicator that the protocol could be successful {{?SUCCESS}}.
+Involvement of protocol implementers is a critical part of this process, as they provide input on their experience with implementation and deployment of the protocol.

 Maintenance does not necessarily involve the development of new versions of protocols or protocol specifications.
 For instance, RFC 793 {{?TCP=RFC0793}}
 remains the canonical TCP reference, but a large number of update and extension RFCs together document the protocol as deployed.

-Good extensibility {{?EXT=RFC6709}} can make it easier to respond to new use cases or changes in the environment in which the protocol is deployed.

 Neglect can quickly produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first